accessibility-luxembourg/accessibilite.public.lu/content/en/news/2026-03-27-screenreaderLB.md

 One female voice, one male voice, both equally adept at reading out texts written in Luxembourgish, available on computers and smartphones: this is a first that the SIP invites you to try out today.

-The result of nearly a year's work, Mia and Mil have been through their paces: first a stint at the Zenter fir d'Lëtzebuerger Sprooch, where they rapidly learnt 70,000 Luxembourgish words; then some rigorous coaching at LouderPages, a publisher with expertise in speech synthesis - LouderPages has produced several speech synthesis systems for languages as diverse as Nepali, Turkmen and Tswana; and finally, a validation of their skills by testers at the Centre for the Development of Visual Skills (CDV).
+The result of nearly a year's work, Mia and Mil have been through their paces: first a stint at the *Zenter fir d'Lëtzebuerger Sprooch*{lang=lb}, where they rapidly learnt 70,000 Luxembourgish words; then some rigorous coaching at LouderPages, a publisher with expertise in speech synthesis - LouderPages has produced several speech synthesis systems for languages as diverse as Nepali, Turkmen and Tswana; and finally, a validation of their skills by testers at the Centre for the Development of Visual Skills (CDV).
 Throughout this time, we at the Information and Press Service (SIP) played the role of parents.

 <div class="video-parent-container" lang="lb">
     <div class="video-container">